silverdavi/unpopular-science-book/writing_rules.md

 **No Rhetorical Questions**: Enter topics directly.
 Avoid rhetorical questions, dramatization, or surprise framing.

+**Eliminate Meta-Commentary**: Remove sentences that describe what the text is doing.
+Avoid phrases like:
+- "This demonstrates/reveals/shows..."
+- "X uses Y technique" (when followed by explanation of that technique)
+- "The key insight is..."
+- "This pattern appears..."
+- "These attacks succeed because..."
+Just present the content directly without announcing it.

 **Contextual Contrast Scaffolding**: Generally avoid "not only... but also..." constructions, "this XXX is not merely YYY but ZZZ" patterns, and "not because X but because Y" structures.
 However, preserve these when they express meaningful logical relationships:
 - ✗ "Gold is not just yellow but also metallic" (redundant contrast)
 - ✓ "Proper time depends not only on local geometry but also on global topology" (two distinct physical contributions)